 A great number of men are worried that their fertility can be affected by mod-cons such as laptops and similar devices.
 They wonder if they should try to avoid these machines following a vasectomy reversal.
 It’s true that studies have shown that the heat from laptops and over devices can affect fertility, but there’s no reason why this should affect vasectomy reversal patients more than other men.
 You simply need to take sensible precautions to protect your sperm from the heat generated by your devices, such as limiting the length of each session on your laptop, or placing it on a computer tray or mat, instead of directly on your lap.

-The reality is that the risks associated with vasectomy reversals are so small that they can be considered negligible in most cases.
+The reality is that the vasectomy reversal risks are so small that they can be considered negligible in most cases.
 However, if you have any concerns that we have not alluded to here, feel free to contact us directly so we can set your mind at rest.